NollieChtn6/Password-Generator/README.md

 The application supports various options, including uppercase letters, lowercase letters, numbers, and special characters, enabling users to tailor their passwords effectively.

-A deployed version of the project is is coming soon! 🚀
+A deployed [version](https://password-generator.nolliechtn6.com/) of the project is now available! 🚀

 ## ✨ Features